The Incredible Hulk (Nintendo DS video game): Development and release

 Leingang implemented a two-part control scheme that used the X button to amplify the Hulk's punches and jumps, feeling that this control scheme would help connect the player to the Hulk's actions.
 Sega, while understanding his intent, had reservations with the mechanic concerning its accessibility.
 Following a protracted deliberation with Sega as well as internal debate, the development team concurred and removed the two-button combinations.
 Upon the completion of the engine, the designers manually recreated the completed GameMaker levels on the platform.
 Whereas The Fizz Factor was usually able to present a working prototype of a project on the platform during the pre-production stage, the decision to invest in new technology up front for The Incredible Hulk resulted in the game's first playable build arriving relatively late into production, which tested Sega's patience.
 The new engine's creation also eroded available time for polishing the game.
 Producer Paul Benjamin voiced regret for the prolapsed time spent on the engine, suggesting that a more conventional approach with existing technology would have served the needs of The Fizz Factor and Sega more efficiently.
 The music was composed by Noah Gabriel, while the sound effects were created by Rick and Will Loconto.

-The Incredible Hulk shipped to stores in North America on June 5, 2008, with an Australian release following on June 12.
+The Incredible Hulk shipped to stores in North America on June 5, 2008, an Australian release following on June 12, and a European release on June 13.
 A playable demo of the first level was released through the DS Download Service on June 23.